Dennis Elsas: Rock 'n' Roll Never Forgets

-In 2010, Elsas created Rock ‘N’ Roll Never Forgets, a live multi-media event that showcases his historic radio interviews with music legends such as Elton John, Jerry Garcia, Pete Townshend, and John Lennon along with his personal memories and behind-the-scenes stories, starting with the Top 40 radio that he grew up with, the progressive evolution of WNEW-FM, and his current work on WFUV and Sirius/XM.
+In 2010, Elsas created Rock ‘n' Roll Never Forgets, a live multimedia event that showcases his historic radio interviews with music legends such as Elton John, Jerry Garcia, Pete Townshend, and John Lennon along with his personal memories and behind-the-scenes stories, starting with the Top 40 radio that he grew up with, the progressive evolution of WNEW-FM, and his current work on WFUV and SiriusXM.

+In March 2026, Elsas presented Rock ’n’ Roll Never Forgets to a sold-out audience at the Sheen Center for Thought and Culture in Greenwich Village, New York City, as a benefit for WFUV.

 Fordham University

 In 2011 Elsas created and taught a Fordham University course, "The Rock Revolution in Music and Media" on both the graduate (2011) and undergraduate level (2016).
 The course is still part of the Fordham curriculum.